Is NeuroBo Pharmaceuticals Inc. (NASDAQ:NRBO) stock a better investment at this time?

 NeuroBo Pharmaceuticals Inc. (NASDAQ: NRBO) Ownership Details

-Mar 30, 2022, it was reported that the Company’s largest institutional holder is Vanguard Group, Inc. (The) holding total of 0.49 million shares that make 1.85% of the company’s total number of shares and are currently priced at 0.45 million.
+Jun 29, 2022, it was reported that the Company’s largest institutional holder is Vanguard Group, Inc. (The) holding total of 16467.0 shares that make 1.85% of the company’s total number of shares and are currently priced at 20419.0.

-The securities firm Sabby Management, LLC holds 0.37 million shares of NRBO, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 1.40%, and the holding percentage of shares is valued at 0.34 million.
+The securities firm Murchinson Ltd. holds 6842.0 shares of NRBO, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 0.77%, and the holding percentage of shares is valued at 8484.0.

 An overview of NeuroBo Pharmaceuticals Inc.’s technicals